CAU-COE-VEICLab/Recurrent-Attention/README.md

 ## Results
 **To learn more detail please read our paper**.
 ### Comparison experiments
-The results of the quantitative comparison between the SAM-based model and the MAM-based model are in the Synapse dataset. `Notice that here we only show part of the experimental results, for the complete experimental results please refer to our paper.`
+The results of the quantitative comparison between the SAM-based model and the MAM-based model are in the Task 1 (Synapse dataset). `Notice that here we only show part of the experimental results, for the complete experimental results please refer to our paper.`

 The results of the Synapse dataset.
 | Methods  | DSC(%)↑ | HD(mm)↓ | Aorta(%) | Gallbladder(G)(%) |  Kidney(L)(%) | Kidney(R)(%) | Liver(%) | Pancreas(%) | Spleen(%) | Stomach(%) |